Poseyd29/nice-with-the-dice/README.md

 first focus on getting multiplayeer working

-locale storagee to save session
+locale storagee to save game session

 need something to state user started game

-mongoDB for data persistence on server side
+mongoDB for data persistence on server side, when players scores are finished calculated they should be entered into the database, sorted by highest score

 node.js